How Does the Invisalign® Process Work?

 What is Invisalign?

-Invisalign is a brand of clear aligners.
+Invisalign is a brand of aligners.
 The aligners are used to correct teeth that are protruding, crooked, or crowded.
 Invisalign is removable, clear, and plastic, all of which make for an easier treatment process.
 The aligners can be used for the top or bottom arch, or both.

 How the Invisalign process works